orbitalquark/textadept/doc/14_Appendix.md

   (`0xFF0000`), light green (`0x00FF00`), light yellow (`0xFFFF00`), light blue
   (`0x0000FF`), light magenta (`0xFF00FF`), light cyan (`0x00FFFF`), and light
   white (`0xFFFFFF`).
-Even if your terminal uses a different color map, you must use these color values; unrecognized colors default to white.
+Even if your terminal uses a different color map, you must use these color values.
+Your terminal will remap them automatically.
+  Unrecognized colors default to white.
 For some terminals, you may need to set a lexer style's `bold` attribute to use the light color variant.
 * No scroll bars.
 * Not all key sequences recognized properly.
 * No style settings like font name, font size, or italics.